-For each Strategic Development Corridor, we have identified a series of transport interventions required to sustain the future economy of the North between now and 2050, and these have informed the Investment Programme that accompanies the Strategic Transport Plan.
+Each Strategic Development Corridor has identified a series of transport interventions required to sustain the future economy of the North between now and 2050, and these have informed the Investment Programme that accompanies the Strategic Transport Plan.
 The proposed interventions are supported by a significant volume of evidence gathered from stakeholders, through innovative modelling and appraisal, considering current and future planning proposals, including housing and nationally significant projects, emerging technologies, potential policy changes, environmental constraints and deliverability challenges.